 - Every 10 minutes a child visits the emergency room for medication poisoning

-- 12.5 million people age 12 and older misused opioids in the last year
+- 12.5 million people ages 12 and older have misused opioids in the past year

-Find a year-round approved opioid collector near you on our interactive Opioid Disposal Map.
+- Find a year-round approved opioid collector near you with our interactive Opioid Disposal Map

-Use your household trash as a last resort.
+- Use your household trash only as a last resort:

-Scratch out personal information on prescription label and dispose of original medicine container.
+- Scratch out personal information on prescription labels and dispose of original medicine containers.

 Our free, downloadable guide outline each step of the Medication Take Back Event planning process from start to finish, along with a timeline and sample budget